 How Arsenal’s seven summer signings have fared so far this season

-Arsenal have recovered following their shocking start to the season – and their summer signings have played an important role in that recovery.
+Arsenal recovered well after their shocking start to the season and are well in the hunt for a top-four spot with most of the season gone, and their summer signings have played an important role in that comeback.

-After a pair of disappointing seasons, Mikel Arteta spent the sum of £149million before the start of the 2021-22 campaign in an attempt to secure Champions League football for the first time since 2016.
+After a pair of disappointing seasons, Mikel Arteta spent £149million before the start of the 2021-22 campaign in an attempt to secure Champions League football for the first time since 2016, and is well on his way to doing so with the youngest squad in the league.

 And we’ve assessed how each of Arsenal’s summer signings has fared in their first few months at the club.

-Tavares was first through the door this summer, signing from Benfica for a £7.2million fee, and impressed Arteta with his performance in a pre-season friendly at Rangers.
+Tavares was first through the door this summer, signing from Benfica for a £7.2million fee, and had an impressive run of games when Kieran Tierney was out injured.

-“One of the biggest qualities he has is that he is not fazed at all when he is playing,” Arteta said of the Portugal Under-21 international.
+“One of the biggest qualities he has is that he is not fazed at all when he is playing,” Arteta said of the Portugal Under-21 international in October 2021.
 “That’s something that we really liked about Nuno when we were looking at him.

 “Credit must go to Edu and the scouting department when they were doing the process, because that is something that we discussed a lot: we want a certain character to play for Arsenal.